aleentosh/aleento/README.md

 - 👋 Hi, I’m aleento;
 - 👀 I’m interested in technology and gaming;
 - ✅I'm specialized in Hackintosh;
-- 🌱 I’m currently learning how to create games, vscodes, hackintosh, etc...
+- 🌱 I’m currently learning about coding, hackintoshes, etc...

 <!---
 aleento/aleento is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.